openhab/openhab-docs/developers/module-types/index.md

                "name":"level1_min_temp",
                "type":"INTEGER",
                "label":"Temperature for level 1",
-               "description":"Level 1 on the given temperature in celsius", "required":true
+               "description":"Level 1 on the given temperature in Celsius", "required":true
             },
             {
                "name":"level2_min_temp",
                "type":"INTEGER",
                "label":"Temperature for level 2",
-               "description":"Level 2 on the given temperature in celsius", "required":true
+               "description":"Level 2 on the given temperature in Celsius", "required":true
             }
          ],